-Character: The American Bulldog symbolizes true love, devotion and grit.
-As man's best friend indeed!!
+Character & Temperament: The American Bulldog symbolizes true love, devotion and grit.
+A man's best friend indeed!!
 The American Bulldog is powerful, confident and agile.
-It is naturally alert, inquisitive and fearless.
+It is naturally alert, inquisitive and and fearless.
 They are a highly obedient breed, but they are also known to be stubborn at times.
-They are very loyal to their owner(s) and sometimes act quite clownish!
+They are very loyal to their owner(s) and sometimes act quite clownish.
+This breed thrives on exercisediscipline and then affection.
+They are a very very loving breed and make awesome family members...but when allowed to call the shots and act too much like a human, they can turn into the problem child.

 In addition, American Bulldogs need to be exposed regularly to friendly strangers because they have a natural protective instinct toward anyone they do not know.
-They need to know how to recognize the difference between good people and bad people.
 Our American Bulldog's always bark and are very alert when someone comes, but then it's tails wagging like crazy "Pet me, Pet me Pet me"!!
 However, the situation changes if our family is not at home.

-It is also important that you socialize your puppy with other animals at a young age and keep them socialized.
-American Bulldogs can get along with other pets - but socialization and training is very important.
-Letting an AB run freely in a dog park is probably not a good idea and we wouldn't recommend it.
+American Bulldogs can get along with other pets - but socialization and training is very very very important.
+Letting an AB run freely in a dog park or around your neighborhood is absolutely not a good idea!!
 Also keep in mind that this is a confident breed and some can be more dominant than others.
 Do not confuse dominance with aggression.
-Dominance is a desire to run things.
-The dominant dog wants to have everything their way.
+Dominance is a desire to run things, the dominant dog wants to have everything their way.
 Aggression is the desire or intent to cause harm.
 Being a "pack leader" to your dog is of utmost importance in making sure you have control in every situation.
+If you have 2 dominant dogs and you are not in control of the situation, they will figure out a way to claim being their own pack leader, unfortunately that means fighting (this is mainly seen with same sex dogs, but can happen with any sex and any other breed of dog living in their home).
+Unless you have experience with a large dominant breed, we do NOT recommend same sex dogs or multiple dogs within the home (regardless if they are spayed/neutered).

 Size: (National Kennel Club American Bulldog Breed Standard)